Sony IER Z1R VS 64 Audio Tia Trio

 IEM Comparison: Expert & Community Scores Side-by-Side

 Sony IER Z1R and 64 Audio Tia Trio use 2DD+1BA and 1DD+2BA driver setups respectively.
 Sony IER Z1R costs $1,700 while 64 Audio Tia Trio costs $2,300.
 64 Audio Tia Trio is $600 more expensive.
-64 Audio Tia Trio holds a slight 0.3-point edge in reviewer scores (8.2 vs 8.5).
+64 Audio Tia Trio holds a slight 0.3-point edge in reviewer scores (8.1 vs 8.5).
+64 Audio Tia Trio carries a user score of 7.9.
 64 Audio Tia Trio has better bass with a 0.5-point edge, Sony IER Z1R has better treble with a 0.8-point edge, 64 Audio Tia Trio has significantly better dynamics with a 1.8-point edge and 64 Audio Tia Trio has better details with a 0.6-point edge.

 Insights